Staff

 Staff work between 9 to 13 days per pay period, which is every two weeks.
 This variety in days depends on a variety of factors:

 1. The length of program we have.
 We offer 3, 4, and 5-day programs.
-About 65% of our programs are 4 days, 35% 5 days, and rarely do we have 3 days.
+About 75% of our programs are 4 days, 25% 5 days, and rarely do we have 3 days.
 If you are scheduled for the 4-day program, you then have a three-day weekend.

 2. The amount of extra work you take on.
 We have a couple of different options for extra work (1.5 shifts, 2 shifts, climbing specialist).
 As a general guideline, you’ll work extra work every 3 weeks.
 The Fall is a little lighter in numbers, leading to it being more on the 9-11 days per pay period side of things.
-Come Winter we pick up steam, and it becomes more 10 – 12 days per pay period.
+Come Winter we pick up steam, which becomes more 10 – 12 days per pay period.

-A couple of other considerations in what your pay checks will look like.
+A couple of other considerations in what your paychecks will look like.
 We require all staff to have health insurance.
 If you have your own, a $75/month Health Stipend will be added to your paycheck.
 If you sign up for High Trail’s company health insurance, we cover 50% of it and the other 50% is taken from the paycheck.
 Depending on your demographic, 50% is about $175-200/month.

 Final Note: If you are wondering about how this will impact you, please reach out to us!
 For everyone’s sake, let’s make sure we are all on the same page instead of having you arrive on-site, start training, and realize that this is not a good fit… Let’s talk about it!